keshantej/patent-rag-tool-public/README.md

 - **Title 37 CFR**: USPTO’s rules of practice
 - **Claim Rules & Fees**: Dedicated section for claims, dependencies, and filing costs

+> The full version includes this corpus as well as a modular scraping tool in the case of updates.
 ---

 ## 🧠 Embedding Logic